Editorial

 - Value — performance for the money, including ownership and resale.

-The consensus view is currently an editorial summary shown as clearly labelled sample data.
-As live aggregation is connected it will read across published reviews and discussions, extract recurring strengths and warnings, and link each claim to its source.
-It is a research accelerator, not a substitute for first-hand testing, and we say so wherever it appears.
+Our review consensus reads across published expert reviews, creator videos, and owner discussions, extracts the recurring strengths and warnings, and links each claim to its source.
+It is a research accelerator, not a substitute for first-hand testing — and we say so wherever it appears.

 How pricing works